DeanDodds/MilestoneProject2/README.md

       - Navigation system worked well during user testing.

       3. As a website creator, I want my website load times to be low.
 I do not want users leaving the site before it has time to load.
-      - webpage has a 96% performace rating during lighthouse testing
+      - Website has a 96% performace rating during lighthouse testing.

       4. As a website creator, I want my website to be as accesible as possible.
       - Webpages all pass lighthouse accesibility testing.